 Welcome to our Department of Health

-“Our Nursing BSc (Hons) and Physiotherapy BSc (Hons) degrees are approved by the professional regulators, the Nursing and Midwifery Council (NMC) or the Health and Care Professions Council (HCPC).
+All degrees within our department are approved by the professional regulators, the Nursing and Midwifery Council (NMC) or the Health and Care Professions Council (HCPC).
 But more than that, they have been written in partnership with local healthcare providers and service users from the region, fully preparing you for your first role as a registered healthcare professional.

 *Kathryn worked clinically for 16 years at the Queen Elizabeth Hospital Birmingham before moving into education